calonsogarcia/puppyfy/README.md

-PUPPYFY
+# PUPPYFY

-In 2020, up to 286.000 dogs and cats were abandoned.
-Many of them were picked up by the protectors, but they still can’t cope.
+In 2020, up to 286.000 dogs and cats were abandoned, to this number you have to sum the ones that aren't counted, like bunnies, turtles and so on.
+Many of them were rescued by the animal shelters, but they can't help all.
-Puppyfy is a community in which you will meet people with your concerns and will access to the best services and first-hand information about animals that need to be adopted
+Because of this matter is why Puppyfy was born.
+We wanted to build a community in which everyone, who wanted to adopt a puppy, was supported by others and where they can turn to if they need help to take care about the necessities of the animal.

-**USER STORIES**
+## USER STORIES
 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
 - **Sign-up** - As a user I want to see a welcome page that gives me the option to either log in as an existing user, or sign up with a new account.